vt-middleware/ldaptive/docs/guide/authentication.md

 Ldaptive provides the following authentication handler implementations:

-### BindAuthenticationHandler / PooledBindAuthenticationHandler
+### SimpleBindAuthenticationHandler

-Authenticates an entry DN by performing an LDAP bind operation with that DN and the credential.
+Authenticates an entry DN by performing an LDAP simple bind operation with that DN and the credential.
 This is the most common method of authentication against an LDAP and should be used in most circumstances.
-Note that the BindAuthenticationHandler will open and close a connection for every authentication.

-### CompareAuthenticationHandler / PooledCompareAuthenticationHandler
+### CompareAuthenticationHandler

 Authenticates an entry DN by performing an LDAP compare operation on the userPassword attribute.
 This authentication handler should be used in cases where you do not have authorization to perform binds, but do have authorization to read the userPassword attribute.
-Note that the CompareAuthenticationHandler will open and close a connection for every authentication.
 This authentication handler has the following properties:

 Name | Default Value | Description
 passwordScheme | SHA | hash algorithm used by the LDAP for userPassword; Must be a valid Java MessageDigest algorithm.